pimcore/pimcore/doc/22_Administration_of_Pimcore/02_Cleanup_Data_Storage.md

 ## Recycle Bin
 Deleting items in Pimcore moves them to the recycle bin first.
 The recycle bin works quite similar to the versioning, so the references are kept in the database but the contents itself are dumped into files in `var/recyclebin/`.
-In the admin user-interface, under *Tools* > *Recycle Bin*, you can review items in the bin or flush the entire contents.
+In the admin user-interface, under *Tools* > *Recycle Bin*, you can review items in the bin or flush the entire content.

 If you need to delete items based on how long they were stored in the recycle bin, the following command may come in handy:
 ```bash
 ./bin/console  pimcore:recyclebin:cleanup --older-than-days=60
 ```
-It's also possible to do this manually, this is especially useful when automating this process, or if you have a huge amount of items in your recycle bin:
+It's also possible to flush the entire bin manually, this is especially useful when automating this process, or if you have a huge amount of items in your recycle bin:
 ```bash
 // replace ### with the name of your database